Why solving stale CRM data is the fastest path to sales follow-up

 A final implementation note

-The teams that get the most value from this kind of workflow do one thing consistently: they review the path after launch instead of assuming automation is finished once it goes live.
+For Why solving stale CRM data is the fastest path to sales follow-up, the teams that get the most value from this kind of workflow do one thing consistently: they review the path after launch instead of assuming automation is finished once it goes live.
 They look at where exceptions are surfacing, whether owners trust the state model, and how quickly the workflow produces the intended next step.
 That feedback loop is what turns a useful launch into lasting operational leverage.

-When MeshLine is used this way, the workflow becomes easier to refine with each cycle instead of harder to maintain.
+For Why solving stale CRM data is the fastest path to sales follow-up, when MeshLine is used this way, the workflow becomes easier to refine with each cycle instead of harder to maintain.
 The system stops being a brittle project artifact and becomes something the business can keep improving as reality changes.

 What to do next